plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `SimpleDomServices` supplies creators that construct the four SimpleDom dispatcher classes.
 An application-defined service subclass supplies creators for its own discovery-aware dispatchers.

-A separate `SimpleDomDispatcherService` subclass is not required.
+A separate `SimpleDispatcherService` subclass is not required.

 ### Factory Ownership